Patellar Luxation & Corrective Surgery for Dogs & Cats

-Normally, the patella (kneecap) sits in a groove between two ridges.
-But with patellar luxation, the kneecap can slide sideways and out of its groove.
+Normally, the patella, which is part of the stifle joint (knee), sits in a groove between two ridges.
+But with patellar luxation, the patella can slide sideways outside of its normal position and out of its groove.

 This makes it more difficult to place weight on the limb, especially if the condition is severe.

-Luxating patella may or may not be painful in the short-term, but over time the joint instability often leads to the development of painful arthritis, and may put your pet at risk of other injuries such as an ACL tear.
+Luxating patella may or may not be painful in the short-term, but over time the joint instability often leads to the development of painful arthritis, and may put your pet at risk of other injuries such as a cranial cruciate ligament (also known as ACL) tear.

-What are the signs of a luxating patella?
+What are the symptoms of a luxating patella?

-The most common signs of a luxating patella include:
+The most common clinical signs of a luxating patella include:

-- Limping or holding a back leg up while walking or running—especially if your pup suddenly goes back to using all four legs, as if nothing happened.
+- Limping, lameness, or holding a hindlimb up while walking or running — especially if your pup suddenly goes back to using all four legs, as if nothing happened.

 - One or both back legs at an abnormal angle, which may look like a bowlegged or “crab-like” walk.